|

 (Trial versions of Excel have disabled the use of importing and exporting so it will need to be a fully licensed copy to work)

-In order to import tasks into VirtualBoss, you need to have a properly formatting Excel sheet.
+In order to import tasks into VirtualBoss, you need to have a properly formatted Excel sheet.
 This can be easily obtained by simply doing an Export of the Task List from VirtualBoss.
-This will provide you with a properly formatted Excel sheet to place your tasks.

 In general, there are 2 different outcomes you'd expect from importing tasks into VirtualBoss.

-If you want to add NEW tasks to VirtualBoss through importing, leave the Task ID # blank next to the task on the Excel sheet.
+If you want to add new tasks to VirtualBoss through importing, leave the Task ID field blank on the Excel sheet.
 Here's an example:

-When VirtualBoss sees a task with no task ID during an import, it assumes it is a new task and will automatically create a new task.
+When VirtualBoss sees a task with no Task ID during an import, it assumes it's a new task and will automatically create a new one, avoiding the possibility of overwriting an existing task.

 When VirtualBoss encounters tasks with task ID numbers during an import, those tasks will be updated with new information.